Lombiq/Hastlayer-Hardware-Framework---Xilinx/Docs/Prerequisites.md

 ## Software requirements

-Use Vivado **2016.4 (64-bit)** and the corresponding Xilinx Software Development Kit (SDK).
+Use Vivado **2017.1 (64-bit)** and the corresponding Xilinx Software Development Kit (SDK).
 Some notes:

 - Use exactly the above version.
 No other version, be it newer or older, will be compatible.
 - You can download the WebPACK version of Vivado for free from [Xilinx's website](https://www.xilinx.com/support/download.html).
 - Install Vivado under a path without special characters or spaces and also put your projects under similarly simple paths!
 Otherwise a lot of things will mysteriously fail in Vivado (e.g. with the TCL error "TclStackFree: incorrect freePtr.
 Call out of sequence?") and also in Xilinx SDK.
 You can also use symlinks to provide such a path to an otherwise problematic one.
-- During installation select everything you can to install.
+- During installation, when you need to select the Xilinx devices to install, you only need to add Artix7.
+You can deselect all other devices, this way you will save some disk space.

 	![Vivado installation items](Images/VivadoInstallationItems.png)